 Here is what our signature looked like with the updated banner:

 We chose thick bold text to make it stand out and be quite eye-catching so as to draw the reader’s attention there.
 The signature was in place for some time before we actually made the change to minimise the potential impact of the actual change.

 With Signatures for Office 365, you can choose to have something more visually appealing and graphical, or whatever you like.
 The banner can even be linked to a particular page on your website explaining the M&A or a press release - it’s your choice.

 Ultimately, what Exclaimer Cloud - Signatures for Office 365 allowed us to do was to ensure that every person we dealt with at the customer saw the communication and was not surprised when it finally happened.

 About Loryan Strant

-Co-founder of Paradyne and the Cloud CTO for Generation-e, Australia’s leading provider of cloud services and unified communications, and a high profile Microsoft Office 365 MVP, Loryan Strant has over 20 years in the IT industry and has been at the forefront of Australian cloud deployments in major metropolitan areas.
+Co-founder of Paradyne and the Cloud CTO for Generation-e, Australia’s leading provider of cloud services and unified communications, and a high profile Microsoft Microsoft 365 (formerly Office 365) MVP, Loryan Strant has over 20 years in the IT industry and has been at the forefront of Australian cloud deployments in major metropolitan areas.

 For more great content from Loryan Strant, visit the following sites: